Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Abstract

 \section{Abstract}

-High-order clustering aims to identify heterogeneous substructure in multiway dataset that arises commonly in neuroimaging, genomics, and social network studies.
-The non-convex and discontinuous nature of the problem poses significant challenges in both statistics and computation.
-In this paper, we propose a tensor block model and the computationally efficient methods, \emph{high-order Lloyd algorithm} (HLloyd) and \emph{high-order spectral clustering} (HSC), for high-order clustering in tensor block model.
-The convergence of the proposed procedure is established, and we show that our method achieves exact clustering under reasonable assumptions.
-We also give the complete characterization for the statistical-computational trade-off in high-order clustering based on three different signal-to-noise ratio regimes.
+High-order clustering aims to identify heterogeneous substructures in multiway datasets that arise commonly in neuroimaging, genomics, social network studies, etc. The non-convex and discontinuous nature of this problem pose significant challenges in both statistics and computation.
+In this paper, we propose a tensor block model and the computationally efficient methods, \emph{high-order Lloyd algorithm} (HLloyd), and \emph{high-order spectral clustering} (HSC), for high-order clustering.
+The convergence guarantees and statistical optimality are established for the proposed procedure under a mild sub-Gaussian noise assumption.
+Under the Gaussian tensor block model, we completely characterize the statistical-computational trade-off for achieving high-order exact clustering based on three different signal-to-noise ratio regimes.
+The analysis relies on new techniques of high-order spectral perturbation analysis and a ``singular-value-gap-free'' error bound in tensor estimation, which are substantially different from the matrix spectral analyses in the literature.
 Finally, we show the merits of the proposed procedures via extensive experiments on both synthetic and real datasets.